GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 //Rendering settings go here, specifically Assets/Settings/Rendering

-// Resources folder holds all application prefabs
-// ApplicationManager.prefab resides at the root Prefabs folder
+// ApplicationManager.prefab resides at the root of the Resources Folder
+// Further subfolders within the Resources folder can be used to organize
+// any Scriptable Objects used in the application Assets/Resources

-// All other prefabs should be kept in appropriately named subfolders Assets/Resources/Prefabs
+// All prefabs are kept in the Assets/Prefabs folder, and organized within subfolders
+// which mirror how we organize the Runtime folder.
+Assets/Prefabs/Controllers
+Assets/Prefabs/Services
+Assets/Prefabs/States

 // Plugins folder should only contain third party code and assets Assets/Plugins